 You can also use pip in a virtualenv (built-in as pyvenv with python since 3.3) with the requirements.txt at the root of the poezio directory.

-Command added to Conversation Tabs and Private Tabs:
+Command added to Static Conversation Tabs (opened with

 This command is used to manage an OTR private session.